kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21-30/30 - Travelling North III (11-30-25).md

 ![[17 Maghaven.jpg | center]]

 ## Summary
+Persephone successfully dispelled the tome.
+Together, her and Rem learned it was a hidden god of knowledge, Hypithia, that had been bound by the Grand Divine

 ## IC Synopsis -
 > Given recent decisions, I see little reason to continue compiling mission reports.
 However, it seems prudent to maintain some record of events as we carry on.
 I will do my best to maintain a comprehensive account.
 I suppose we can tell ourselves it is for the sake of posterity.